jbroadway/docs/docs/2022.1/studio/how-tos/other/how-to-use-a-perception-neuron-motion-capture-suit.md

 :omit-from-search

-> Note: Perception Neuron is only supported on the desktop versions of Flipside Studio, and does not sync with the VR headset movement so it should be worn standalone.
+> Note: Perception Neuron is only supported on the desktop versions of Flipside Studio and does not sync with the VR headset movement so it should be worn standalone.

 **Step 1.** Launch the Axis Studio software from Perception Neuron.